 The preceding Gospel citation is taken from John 15:23-16:1.
-ISHAQ NEVER ONCE HINTS THAT THIS PARTICUALR GOSPEL IS INAUTHENTIC OR CORRUPT.
+Ibn Ishaq NEVER ONCE HINTS THAT THIS PARTICULAR GOSPEL IS INAUTHENTIC OR CORRUPT.

 Norman L. Geisler & Abdul Saleeb, Answering Islam-The Crescent in the Light of the Cross, Baker Books, 2002, pgs.
 213, 217

 C. G. Pfander, The Mizanu’l Haqq, Balance of Truth, Indo-Asiatic Publishers, 1910

 William Campbell, The Qur’an and the Bible in the Light of History, Science, Middle East Resources 1992, p.
 39

 H. W. Stanton, The Teachings of the Qur’an, New York: Biblo and Tannen, 1969

 Hans Wijngaards, Can we trust the Gospels?, A letter to my Muslim brothers, 1985, found, here

 For a comprehensive overview of the topic, please see: